-In the previous article, I have present the comparison of Switch vs Router.
-In this article, I am going to compare switch vs Hub.
+In the previous article, I have presented the comparison of Switch vs Router.
+In this article, I am going to compare Switch vs Hub.
 Hus is another important device in networking.
 The earlier hub was used in the place of Switch.
-We can connect one or more computers, networked devices, or even other networks using hub and switch.
+We can connect one or more computers, networked devices, or even other networks using a hub and switch.
 Each has two or more ports into which we can plug in the cables to make the connection.
-There are some differences between switch vs hub.
-People generally misused term hub, so let’s clarify what each one really means so in this article I just make the comparison of both switch vs hub.
+There are some differences between a switch and vs hub.
+People generally misuse the term hub, so let’s clarify what each one means in this article I just make the comparison of both switch vs hub.

 Switch vs Hub

 - Hub is working on Layer 1 ( physical layer) and Switch is working on a Datalink Layer and Network Layer.
 Switch working on Layer3 also known as multi-layer Switch.